 When starting your new business, the most important initial decision you can make is to hire an experienced lawyer who will give you the guidance needed to keep your business out of legal hot water.
 The structure of your business has an impact on your tax exposure, business succession plan, and legal liability exposure.
 Choosing the right business entity and having all the necessary corporation documents will ensure your business is set up for success.
 The attorneys at Weaver, Bennett & Bland guide new business owners through these complex initial decisions.

-From online start-ups to brick-and-mortar establishments, our attorneys in Charlotte have experience advising businesses in a wide variety of industries.
+From online start-ups to brick-and-mortar establishments, our attorneys, based in Matthews, have experience advising businesses in a wide variety of industries.
 When hiring Weaver, Bennett & Bland, you can expect to receive legal advice that is tailored to your business and its unique needs.
 Unlike some attorneys and a majority of online business formation companies, we don’t just print out a form document and have you sign on the dotted line.
 Each client is different, and a cookie-cutter approach to business formation and legal advice often leads to future headaches.

 Our business formation attorneys can assist you with the following services: